-28-year-old Jace Carmichael and 26-year-old Giddi Oteo love to travel and had the idea of giving up everything and living in a Sprinter van conversion for years.
-Their dream came true when someone at Jace’s work decided to sell his 2003 Dodge Sprinter van.
-The two fixed it up and hit the road, exploring national parks, driving up to Alaska, starting a couple businesses that would help fund their journey on the road.
+Jace Carmichael and Giddi Oteo love to travel and had the idea of giving up everything and living in a Sprinter van conversion for years.

-What they decided when their baby was born.
+What they did about the van life when their baby was born

-When their baby Juniper was born last fall, the new family took six months off, but are now back at it again, this time in a new refurbished van.
-They love their Sprinter van conversion.
+When their baby Juniper was born at the end of 2016, the new family took six months off, but are now back at it again, this time in a newly refurbished 2005 Freightliner Sprinter van.

 - Living the van life?
 Here are 13 camper essentials

 - College students living in Sprinter van to save money on rent

 How they built out their Sprinter van conversion